Aliases for PPM1D Gene

 GeneCards Summary for PPM1D Gene

 PPM1D (Protein Phosphatase, Mg2+/Mn2+ Dependent 1D) is a Protein Coding gene.
 Diseases associated with PPM1D include Intellectual Developmental Disorder With Gastrointestinal Difficulties And High Pain Threshold and Breast Cancer.
-Among its related pathways are DNA Damage and Regulation of CFTR activity (norm and CF).
-GO annotations related to this gene include protein serine/threonine phosphatase activity.
-An important paralog of this gene is PPM1G.
+Among its related pathways are Development Dopamine D2 receptor transactivation of EGFR and DNA Damage.
+Gene Ontology (GO) annotations related to this gene include protein serine/threonine phosphatase activity.
+An important paralog of this gene is PPM1B.

 UniProtKB/Swiss-Prot for PPM1D Gene